MostafaB50/TodoApp/README.md

 ## Usage

--   Simply type a task into the input field and click the "Add" button to create a new task.
+-   Simply click the "+" button to create a new task.
--   Click on a task to mark it as completed.
+-   Click on the checkbox to mark the task as completed.
--   Use the "Delete" button to remove any task from your list or double click if the task already completed.
+-   Use the "Delete" button to remove any task from your list or double click if the task is already completed.
--   Use the "Edit" button to edit a task.
+-   Use the "Edit" button to edit the task.
 -   Your tasks will be saved even after refreshing the page, thanks to localStorage!

 ## Live Demo